-Tower Bridge maintains an information security program to reduce the risk that the confidentiality of personal client information may be breached.
-We employ firewalls, virus-scanning software and other methods to help ensure that client information is protected.
+Tower Bridge maintains an information security program to mitigate the foregoing risks.
+Among other things, we employ firewalls, electronic access restrictions, virus-scanning software and other methods to help ensure that client information is protected.

 Privacy Notice

 Please refer to the next page for a description of Tower Bridge's privacy policy.